2006 Colorado Referendum F

 Colorado Referendum F was a referendum held in Colorado, United States, in 2006, and proposed to change the requirements for recalling elected officials, allowing the state legislature to relax deadlines for protesting recall petitions.
-The effect of this measure will be to make it more difficult to recall an elected state official.
+The effect of this measure would be to make it more difficult to recall an elected state official.
 The referendum was turned down by 55.3% of voters.